 o

 Is Florida Considered Tax Friendly for Retirement?
 Yes

 Cons: Marco Island is completely exposed and took a direct hit from Hurricane Irma in 2017.
-Amazingly, much of the island was back up and running within a week and is back to normal now.
+Hurricane Ian in 2022 also brought significant flooding.
+Amazingly, each time much of the island was back up and running within a week or two.
 Future hurricanes are always a possibility.

+o